auroraanna/aaura-w3-strawb/markdown/contact.md

 These contact options are generally preferred for private conversations because they make end-to-end encryption convenient and use modern cryptography.

+### Signal

+Signal is a well-known instant messenger with state of the art cryptography including post quantum computer encryption.
+It does not suffer from "unable to decrypt" problems like matrix.
+Currently however, it is centralized though at least messages are only stored on end user devices.

+Faes username is `annaaurora.83`.

 ### matrix

 A good way to contact me is [matrix](https://matrix.org/).
 My MXID is [@annaaurora:artemislena.eu](https://matrix.to/#/@annaaurora:artemislena.eu).
 If you don't have an account yet, please don't register on matrix.org.
 It defeats the decentralization.
 Instead, have a look at [this list e.g.](https://github.com/techlore/faq-bot/blob/6c257e35c9033de7222be16528f3ab39a466b56a/faq.json#L10) or use the matrix server of someone you know.
 I'm sure there's many more nice homeservers out there.